swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ///     same size of memory representation and compatible memory layout.
-/// Returns: A new instance of type `U`, cast from `x`. func bitCast<T, U>(_ original: T, to: U.self) -> U where T: ConvertibleToRawBytes, U: ConvertibleFromRawBytes
+/// Returns: A new instance of type `U`, cast from `x`. func bitCast<T, U>(_ original: T, to: U.self) -> U where T: ConvertibleToBytes, U: ConvertibleFromBytes
 ```